April 6, 2016 by Ed Kennedy

 Accordingly, with this book providing numerous rich and detailed step-by-step processes, you’ll feel well-placed to make a bid on your first home with any of the repair costs factored in correctly.

 Though it should be said its ideal to seek always seek first (and especially on a first home purchase) a house in good condition, many a bargain has been acquired by new buyers willing to put down some new carpet or restore the back garden to glory.
 Should such an approach appeal to you, then this book is sure to set you on the path.

 Owning the Earth: The Transforming History of Land Ownership by Andro Linklater

 The best understanding of real estate comes not just from reading the headlines but also exploring the deeper dynamics that inform property values.
 Linklater’s Owning the Earth is a detailed yet very readable expose into the history of private property ownership, and also provides some insightful reading on the broader capitalist and democratic trends that developed alongside it.

 This is a great work to read for those who wish to acquire a more complete and in-depth understanding of the appeal and lure of property to people beyond the basic needs for shelter and accommodation.
 Further, not only will you find it grows your knowledge about the history of property ownership, but also will help you further form your own thoughts on what your ideal investment portfolio looks like after your first home buy.

 The world of property and real estate is vast.
 Therefore, these works both represent a strong and robust foundation on which to build and grow your broader understand of the world of real estate, while also offering a window to further research and exploration of works in the property sphere.
-Stay tuned for part 2 accordingly.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+Stay tuned for part 2 accordingly.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01